The best COBOL online courses provide a simple way to learn the COBOL programming language through distance learning at home.

-It’s surprising that a majority of the financial transactions across the world are powered by a language that came about even before the Beatles.
-COBOL that stands for Common Business Oriented Language is rightly being hailed as the language that wouldn’t die.
+Surprisingly, a majority of the financial transactions across the world are also powered by COBOL, even though it is a programming language developed in the 1950's.
+COBOL - that stands for Common Business Oriented Language - is therefore rightly being hailed as the language that wouldn’t die.

-Considering the world’s dependence on the language, there’s a whole lot of excitement and developments around COBOL and if you’re looking to cash in on the gold rush, here’s how you can get started.
+Considering the world’s dependence on the language, there’s a whole lot of excitement and developments around COBOL and if you’re looking to cash in on the gold rush, here’s how you can get started with the best COBOL online courses.

-IBM has recognised COBOL as an “important language on the modern mainframe” and has created the COBOL resource Hub for students to get to grips with the language.
+IBM has recognized COBOL as an “important language on the modern mainframe” and has created the COBOL resource Hub for students to get to grips with the language.

 Furthermore, the company together with the Open Mainframe Project has developed a new COBOL training course that’s also available for free and teaches students to interact with COBOL using the Visual Studio Code IDE.